hugoferrinholopes/hugoferrinholopes.github.io/_pages/about.md

 Thank you for your visit!
 ======

 I am a PhD candidate in Comparative Politics at the [Institute of Social Sciences, University of Lisbon](https://www.ics.ulisboa.pt/).
-I have been a visiting PhD student at the [European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences) (EUI) in Florence and at the Institute of Public Goods and Policies of the [Spanish National Research Council](https://ipp.csic.es/en/about-ipp) (IPP-CSIC) in Madrid.
+I have been a visiting PhD student at the [European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences) and at the Institute of Public Goods and Policies of the [CSIC](https://ipp.csic.es/en/about-ipp) in Madrid.

-My thesis leverages observational and experimental data to examine how intra-party cohesion (or lack thereof) relates to political behavior.
-In addition to my focus on political parties, political representation, elections, and political attitudes and behavior, I have a broad interest in the role of youth in politics.
-My work has been published, inter alia, in <i>West European Politics</i>, <i>International Political Science Review</i>, and <i>Journal of Elections, Public Opinion and Parties</i>.
+My thesis examines how intra-party cohesion (or lack thereof) relates to political behavior.
+I research political parties, political representation, elections, and political attitudes and behavior, with a broad interest in the role of youth in politics.
+My work has been published in <i>West European Politics</i>, <i>International Political Science Review</i>, and the <i>Journal of Elections, Public Opinion and Parties</i>, among others.

-Here you can find more about me, my [research](https://hugoferrinholopes.github.io/publications/), access some [teaching materials](https://hugoferrinholopes.github.io/teaching/) and view my [short CV](https://hugoferrinholopes.github.io/cv/).

-Feel free to reach out to me at [hugo.lopes@ics.ulisboa.pt](hugo.lopes@ics.ulisboa.pt)
+Feel free to reach out to me at [hugo.lopes@ics.ulisboa.pt](hugo.lopes@ics.ulisboa.pt).